 Туре Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurements Derivative financial instruments at fair value in respect of the call option asset.
 The call option asset is measured as the difference between I&J's estimated fair value and the forecast option exercise price.
-A discounted cash flow valuation model as well as a Monte Carlo valuation model is used to determine the forecast option exercise price and forecast preference share balance by considering the present value of expected cash flows discounted to a present value using a risk-free discount rate.
-The expected cash flows are determined with reference to a fixed formula, taking into account the minimum guaranteed exercise price (for the Main Street arrangement), which forms the basis for future payments and considers the I&J Group forecast headline earnings over the applicable measurement period taking cognisance of historical earnings volatility.
-Given the complexity of I&J's business and historical headline earnings volatility, the determination of forecast earnings is challenging, however, greater certainty will be achieved closer to vesting date.
+The forecast option exercise price is determined by assessing the expected cash flows with reference to a fixed formula, taking into account the minimum guaranteed exercise price, which forms the basis of whether there may be future payments and considers the I&J Group forecast headline earnings over the applicable measurement period taking cognisance of historical earnings volatility.
+Given the complexity of I&J's business and historical headline earnings volatility, the determination of forecast earnings is challenging, however, at 30 June 2023, the uncertainty remains only over the F24 budget period headline earnings.
 I&J's estimated fair value is determined by: - evaluating the reasonability of its net asset value; - assessing future earnings prospects; and - considering specific factors unique to an asset of its nature.
-In the current year an estimated fair value of net asset value plus 20% has been used in the calculation of the call option asset.
-1. I&J's forecast headline earnings are impacted by exchange rates, hake resource performance, quota allocation and selling prices in export markets; and 2.
-Discount rate of 7,4% based on the 12-month JIBAR ("Johannesburg Interbank Average Rate").
-The estimated fair value would increase/(decrease) if: 1.
-The headline earnings were higher/(lower); and 2.
-The discount rate were lower/(higher).
+In the current year an estimated forecast exercise price has been used in the calculation of the call option asset.
+I&J's forecast headline earnings are impacted by exchange rates, hake resource performance, quota allocation and selling prices in export markets.
+The estimated fair value would increase/(decrease) if the headline earnings were higher/(lower).

-There were no transfers between Levels 1, 2 or 3 of the fair value hierarchy for the years ended 30 June 2022 and
+There were no transfers between Levels 1, 2 or 3 of the fair value hierarchy for the years ended 30 June 2023 and 30 June 2022.

-A reconciliation of the movement in the fair value of the call option assets has been disclosed in Note 18.
+A reconciliation of the movement in the fair value of the call option assets has been disclosed in Note 17.

-22. Segment reporting
+21. Segment reporting